prysmaticlabs/documentation/website/docs/advanced/proof-of-stake-devnet.md

 :::info

-This how-to is a copy of Raul Jordan's [How to Set Up an Ethereum Proof-of-Stake Devnet in Minutes](https://rauljordan.com/how-to-setup-a-proof-of-stake-devnet/).
+This how-to is an updated copy of Raul Jordan's [How to Set Up an Ethereum Proof-of-Stake Devnet in Minutes](https://rauljordan.com/how-to-setup-a-proof-of-stake-devnet/).

 :::